Any payments from the State of N.D. or Medicaid toward the in-kind support and maintenance

 room "must come from sources other than a resident's monthly income."
 Simply stated,

-the N.D. law specifically says a recipient pays all his income (less $60.00) for the
+the N.D. law specifically says a recipient pays all income (less $60.00) for the cost

-cost and care and specifically precludes the recipient from paying for the additional
+and care and specifically precludes the recipient from paying for the additional in-kind

-in-kind shelter cost associated with a private room.
-This State law limiting the maximum
+shelter cost associated with a private room.
+This State law limiting the maximum amount

-amount a recipient can pay toward room and board is analogous to "rent control" laws
+a recipient can pay toward room and board is analogous to "rent control" laws in some

-in some locations which limit the amount of rent an individual can legally pay.
-In
+locations which limit the amount of rent an individual can legally pay.
+In "rent control"

 (CMRV) exceeds the amount of rent the individual is paying as long as that payment